Canadian tuxedo

 Advertisement

-Examples of Canadian tuxedo
+Origin of Canadian tuxedo1

 Where does Canadian tuxedo come from?

-Although use of Canadian and Texas tuxedo emerged in the 1990s and 2000s, the origin of the Canadian tuxedo itself is the subject of much speculation.
+Although use of Canadian tuxedo and Texas tuxedo emerged in the 1990s and 2000s, the origin of the Canadian tuxedo itself is the subject of much speculation.
 One story goes that singer Bing Crosby was kicked out of a Canadian hotel in 1951 for wearing a denim-on-denim outfit rather than formal wear.
 Blue jeans pioneer Levi Strauss, in response, sent Crosby a custom-made denim tuxedo jacket.
-The oft-repeated, if dubious, tale may have connected double denim, Canada, and tuxedos in the popular imagination.
+The often repeated, if dubious, tale may have connected double denim, Canada, and tuxedos in the popular imagination.

 Another account says Canadian tuxedo mocks the denim jackets and jeans stereotypically worn together by western Canadians.
 Calling the outfit a Texas tuxedo is based on similar stereotypes, with the particular combination of jeans, sport jacket, and cowboy boots/hat based on Texas oilmen.

 The 2001 comedy movie Super Troopers makes fun of a “Denim Dan” as “president, chairman, and CEO of Levi Strauss” for his “Canadian tuxedo.”
-Many articles written during the inauguration of President George W. Bush, a Texan, in 2001 mentioned his guest bringing the Texas or Western tuxedo to Washington.
+Many articles written during the inauguration of President George W. Bush, a Texan, in 2001 mentioned his guests bringing the Texas or Western tuxedo to Washington.
 In a 2017 book, a Detroit Red Wings ice hockey player remembers being knocked by a team mate for his Canadian tuxedo in 1999.

 Canadian people may also use the phrase in a self-deprecating way, while Texans may describe their tuxedo with an unabashed pride.
-Still, be mindful that calling someone’s outfit a Canadian, Texas, or Western tuxedo could offend their national, regional, or cultural identity.
+Still, be mindful that calling someone’s outfit a Canadian, Texas, or Western tuxedo, could offend their national, regional, or cultural identity.

 Although the Canadian tuxedo is often ridiculed, fashion-forward media like Esquire and Vogue in the 2010s have praised the outfit as celebrities took to sporting the denim-on-denim look.
-Esquire, for example published an article titled “Why You Should Stop Worrying and Learn to Love the Canadian Tuxedo.”
+Esquire, for example, published an article titled “Why You Should Stop Worrying and Learn to Love the Canadian Tuxedo.”